Mobile Sports Massage In York – Expert Therapy At Home

 How often should I have a sports massage?

 This depends on your activity level and goals.
-Many of my regular clients book every 3–5 weeks for maintenance.
-Athletes or people with physically demanding jobs often benefit from sessions every 2–3 weeks, while those seeking general recovery might do well with one session per month.
+Many of my regular clients book every couple of weeks for maintenance.
+Athletes or people with physically demanding jobs often benefit from sessions every week, while those seeking general recovery might do well with one session per month.

 Will the massage be painful?

 I always work within your comfort level.
 Some areas that are very tight may feel intense at first (therapeutic pressure), but it should never be sharp or unbearable.
-I check in with you regularly and adjust pressure as needed.
+I ask for your feedback regularly and adjust pressure as needed.
 The goal is effective treatment, not testing your pain threshold.

 Conclusion